 Little Gems Email Links Information Message Board

-Little Gems - Wish List
+Little Gems - Wish List (in addition to others on Little Gems)

 I thought I would add an extra page on bits and pieces of information that I have gathered over the years but for which I have precious little else.
 The children's programs presented below represent some of the serials that I would love the BBC and ITV to bring back to our screens whether it be in the form of a repeat showing or an official DVD release.
 Anyone having similar material or requests can let me know at the usual address and I will upload it to these pages.

-Jonny Briggs written by Joan Eadington - (one of my all time favourite children's dramas)
+The World of Jonny Briggs written by Joan Eadington - (one of my all time favourite children's dramas)

-This was brilliant and why the BBC do not repeat it I will never know as it relates more to kids growing up, going to school, living with a family, arguing with brothers and sisters than all the other current so called dramas (Tracey Beaker being the main one) put together.
-Written by the brilliant talented Joan Eadington, a series of books were released in the 1970s.
+This was brilliant and why the BBC do not repeat it I will never know as it relates more to kids growing up, going to school, living with a family, arguing with brothers and sisters than all the other current so called dramas put together.
+Written by the brilliantly talented Joan Eadington, a series of books were released in the 1970s.
 The BBC was quick to catch on to their popularity and at first had them read on Jackanory.
 Bernard Holley read the first story called simply "Jonny Briggs."
 This proved so popular that he then read another called "Jonny Briggs and the Whitby Weekend" (both book scans shown below).
 Eventually a series of short episodes were produced in 1985 & 1987 resulting in what was very much a children's soap of the day.
 Most of the action took place in either the classroom at Jonny's school or back in Jonny's home with mum and dad.

 Click here to download Jonny Briggs Intro music (168Kb mp3) Thanks to Jennifer